-If the watercraft must be towed in an emergency using a tow line, the operator should ride the watercraft, holding onto the handlebars.
+If the watercraft must be towed in an emergency using a towline, the operator should ride the watercraft, holding onto the handlebars.

-- Tow the watercraft slowly; water may enter the air intake and flood the engine compartment if the watercraft is towed too fast. - Tow the watercraft using the bow eye 1 only. - The bow must be kept up out of the water during towing to prevent water from entering the engine compartment.
+- Tow the watercraft at 5 mph (8 km/h) or less, otherwise water could enter the engine through the exhaust passages or through the air intake and flood the engine compartment if it is towed too fast. - Tow the watercraft using the bow eye 1 only. - The bow must be kept up out of the water during towing to prevent water from entering the engine compartment.

-- The watercraft should only be towed in an emergency. - The tow line should be long enough so that the watercraft will not collide with the towing boat when slowing down.
-A good rule of thumb is a tow line which is three times the combined length of the towing boat and the watercraft.
-A shorter length of rope can be used if the watercraft is towed very slowly. - The operator of the towing boat must keep speed to a minimum and avoid traffic or obstacles which could be a hazard to the rider on the watercraft.
+- The watercraft should only be towed in an emergency. - The towline should be long enough so that the watercraft will not collide with the towing boat when slowing down.
+A good rule of thumb is a towline that is three times the combined length of the towing boat and the watercraft. - The operator of the towing boat must keep speed to a minimum and avoid traffic or obstacles which could be a hazard to the rider on the watercraft.